What Is Aliyah?

 On Wings of Eagles

 It was the plight of one of those groups of Jewish people that led to the formation of The Fellowship’s flagship On Wings of Eagles program.
 When the Soviet Union collapsed in 1990, the door to freedom opened for Soviet Jews, who under Communist rule had been greatly oppressed and denied the right to come to their biblical homeland.
-On Wings of Eagles provided Freedom Flights to these people who had suffered so greatly and so long.
-Christians eagerly took part in this initiative, knowing that they were being used by God to fulfill the biblical prophecy, “See, I will beckon to the nations, I will lift up my banner to the peoples; they will bring your sons in their arms and carry your daughters on their hips.”
-(Isaiah 49:22).
+On Wings of Eagles provided aliyah Flights to these people who had suffered so greatly and for so long.
+Christians eagerly took part in this initiative, knowing that they were being used by God to fulfill the biblical prophecy: “See, I will beckon to the nations, I will lift up my banner to the peoples; they will bring your sons in their arms and carry your daughters on their hips” (Isaiah 49:22).

-Over the years, On Wings of Eagles has grown and expanded to help suffering Jews come to Israel from Ethiopia, Arab lands, Europe, South America, and elsewhere.
-And, when these Jews arrive in the Holy Land, they are also provided with klitah (resettlement) assistance, to help them become full, productive citizens in their new home.
+Over the years, The Fellowship’s aliyah efforts have grown and expanded to help suffering Jews come to Israel from Ethiopia, Arab lands, Europe, South America, and elsewhere.
+And when these Jews arrive in the Holy Land, they are also provided with klitah (resettlement) assistance, which helps them become full, productive citizens in their new home.

 The formation of the modern state of Israel and the Jews’ return to the Holy Land has truly been the fulfillment of God’s promise to “gather the exiles of Israel… from the four quarters of the earth” (Isaiah 11:12).
 It has been our blessing and our privilege to be God’s instrument in this work—to be part of helping His people return home.

-A Spiritual Journey
+Aliyah in the Bible: A Spiritual Journey

-In fact, Psalms 120—134 are often called “pilgrim psalms,” or “songs of ascent.”
+In fact, Psalms 120—134 are often called “pilgrim psalms” or “songs of ascent.”
 These psalms were typically sung by those who journeyed to the Temple in Jerusalem for the annual festivals.
 Each psalm is considered a step along the journey.
 It begins with Psalm 120 as the pilgrim sets out from a distant land, surrounded by enemies: “Woe to me that I dwell in Meshek, that I live among the tents of Kedar!
 Too long have I lived among those who hate peace” (vv.5–6).

 When Jews return to Israel, they are returning to their spiritual center, to a land promised to them since the time of Abraham.
 They are returning home.
-God has been faithful to His promises to His people throughout time and history.
+God has been faithful to His promises to His people throughout time and throughout history.
 And He remains faithful today as Jews continue to make aliyah and return home.